fenago/kubernetes-course/md/Lab_3.md

 -   A service is an abstraction that\'s used to expose an application to the end-user.
-You will learn more about services in *Chapter 8*, *Service Discovery*.
+You will learn more about services in *Lab 8*, *Service Discovery*.
 You can use the following command to list all
     services: